sethbrasile/ember-remodal/README.md

 - `disableForeground`: If `true`, this causes the white box surrounding the modal content to be transparent, and switches the default text color from `black` to `white`.
-When combined with `closeOnOutsideClick: false` This allows one to use the modal as an un-exitable overlay, such as a `loading state`.
+When combined with `closeOnOutsideClick: false` and `closeOnEscape: false`, this allows one to use the modal as an un-exitable overlay, such as a `loading state`.
 By default, setting this option to true also sets `disableNativeClose` to `true`, but `disableNativeClose` can be explicitly set back to `false` if you prefer.

 - `disableAnimation`: If `true`, this disables remodal's opening/closing animations.
 This is useful for certain situations, such as when you are: